 We may use the information we collect from you when you sign up for our newsletter, respond to a survey or promotion, surf the website, or use certain other site features in the following ways:

-- I do not use vulnerability scanning and/or scanning to PCI standards.
+- We do not use vulnerability scanning and/or scanning to PCI standards.

-- I only provide articles and information.
+- We only provide articles and information.

-- I use regular Malware Scanning.
+- We use regular Malware Scanning.

-- I do not need an SSL because:
+- We do not need an SSL because:

 Google’s advertising requirements can be summed up by Google’s Advertising Principles.
 They are put in place to provide a positive experience for users.
 Learn more.

-- Users can visit my site anonymously.
+- Users can visit the site anonymously.